Skip to page content

 When and where will I wake up?

+Most patients wake up in the recovery area, although many patients do not remember anything until they are back on the ward.
 Sometimes, following major operations, patients may be taken to the intensive care unit and are woken up a few hours later.

 Will I vomit or feel sick?

-If you were sick after any previous operations, let the anaesthetist know so that they can give you something to make sickness less likely this time.
+If you were sick after any previous operations, let the anaesthetist know so that they can give you something to make the sickness less likely this time.

 Should I stop drinking and eating before the operation?

-Yes.
-To make vomiting less likely and for your own safety we like to make sure that your stomach is empty before an anaesthetic is given.
 Please do not eat anything for at least 6 hours before your surgery.
 This includes chewing gum, eating or sucking sweets or drinking tea or coffee.
-You can drink water up to 2 hours before your surgery.
+You can have sips of water up to 2 hours before your surgery.

 You will be given detailed instructions from the hospital about what time to stop eating or drinking.